hide

 • Q. What do digital nomads actually do?

-Digital nomads do all types of things.
+Digital nomads have a wide variety of careers, especially considering that many jobs are now remote.
 Any career path where a fixed location isn’t essential is a viable one.
-Typically, digital nomads work as TEFL teachers, writers, graphic designers or online marketers, but there are plenty of great choices.
+Careers as a TEFL teacher, writer, graphic designer, or online marketer are most common, but there are plenty of great choices.

 • Q. Is being a digital nomad legal?

-Yes: it’s absolutely legal to be a digital nomad, as long as you conform to all taxation and legal statutes.
-Each country has its own requirements for digital nomads.
+Yes, it’s legal to be a digital nomad, as long as you conform to all taxation and legal statutes in your country of residence.
+Requirements vary widely depending on where you decide to live and travel.

 • Q. How do digital nomads make money?

-Digital nomads make money like any remote worker, through jobs that can be performed outside of a fixed office.
+Digital nomads make money through jobs that can be performed outside of a fixed office.
+Some have traditional 9-5 careers while many are freelance workers which can allow for some flexibility.

 • Q. How do I become a digital nomad?